1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

 • In the case when a user wants to cluster several MOIs under a single header, they may specify which MOIs to group using the Label File parameter LABELVAR and set the MOI Header label using Label File parameter LABEL where LABELTYPE = MOIHEADER

 Figure 1.3 below shows an example of a summary table by trimester where the user has implemented all levels of clustering, whereas Figure 1.4 shows an example of a summary table by gestational week in a study where there is no matched non-pregnant cohort and the user hasn’t clustered any cohorts or MOIs.
+Figure 1.5 shows an example of an HOI summary table with cohorts clustered under a header.

 Example: Summary Table by Trimester, all levels of clustering